CBI files charge sheet against 12 in Himachal scholarship scam

-The CBI filed a charge sheet against 12 people on Monday in connection with a Rs 220-crore scholarship scam in Himachal Pradesh, officials said.
-The agency has named five of the then officials of K C Group of Institutions in the case of irregularities in disbursal of pre-matric and post-matric scholarships for Scheduled Castes, Scheduled Tribes and minorities, the police said.
+The CBI on Monday filed a charge sheet against 12 people in connection with a Rs 220-crore scholarship scam in Himachal Pradesh, officials said.
+In the charge sheet filed before special CBI court in Shimla, the agency has named five officials of K C Group of Institutions for irregularities in disbursal of pre-matric and post-matric scholarships for Scheduled Castes, Scheduled Tribes and minorities, the police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)